Looking for a location for a photo session or for a setting for a video?

 Intellectual property is one of the problems you will face when filming in an area.

-Because almost everything you see starting from logos, art, and even decorations, count as intellectual property, this means that each of those properties that enter your scene must have a permit.
+Because almost everything you see starting from logos, art, and even decorations, counts as intellectual property, this means that each of those properties that enter your scene must have a permit.

 When asking for permission to use a location, always be honest.